 If you have long curly hair or long waves, you can give your hair some structure by adding a few cornrows to one side of your hair and a side-swept bang on the other side.
 With this hairstyle, you’ll feel put together at all times.
 You can also easily throw your hair into a ponytail or bun at a moment’s notice.

 Similar to a curly pineapple, a high puff is a hairstyle that will keep your curls off the back of your neck and protect the hair from damage while you sleep.
 Instead of pushing the hair to the very front of your head, this style keeps your curls right on top of your head.

 Passion twists are a versatile braided hairstyle that will look great on almost any hair texture and length.
 The springy coils give the hair depth.
 The best thing about passion twists is that they protect the hair and you can throw them up in a ponytail or high bun when you want to get the braids off your neck.

 28. Faux Hawk

-A faux hawk is an interesting hairstyle to try when you have curly hair.
+A faux hawk is a trendy cut for women who want a little less length with their curls.
 Instead of shaving the sides of your head and committing to a mohawk, you can slick down or braid the sides of your hair and let your curls flow from your forehead to the back of your neck.

 29. Tapered Cut